top of page

 An exciting opportunity to become part of the operations team at Schoolreaders, a small, young, and fast-growing charity that is expanding to help more children learn to read across the country.
 The Schoolreaders operations team recruits volunteers from local communities and matches them to a primary school where they listen to children read on a one-to-one basis.
 We support over 27,000 children in over 1,300 schools every week with a Schoolreaders volunteer.

-We are looking for a committed individual to join Schoolreaders to be part of the team delivering this vital support to schools, with the aim of supporting 35,000 children by the end of 2024/25.
+We are looking for a committed individual to join Schoolreaders to be part of the team delivering this vital support to children, with the aim of supporting 35,000 children by the end of 2024/25.
 This role is to recruit primary schools and corresponding targeted volunteers in specific counties.

 Main purpose and scope of the job: